apache/pulsar/site2/docs/deploy-aws.md

 $ pip install pulsar-client
 ```

-Now, open up the Python shell entering the `python` command:
+Now, open up the Python shell using the `python` command:

 ```bash
 $ python